 Serums can be more expensive than cleansers, toners, and essences, but again, that’s because the formulas are so concentrated with active ingredients.
 This can drive the price of a product up, but it also increases results.
 To get the most bang for your buck, consider your top skin concern(s) and the best ingredients to address it in order to find the best formula for you.

 Serums can be a total game-changer if you’re looking to prevent and treat fine lines and wrinkles.
 Look for ingredients that are rich in antioxidants (like vitamin C) and/or that help firm and plump up skin.

-Two of the most popular K-beauty options are The Plant Base Time Stop Collagen Ampoule, which contains mushroom extract to stimulate collagen production, and the Missha Time Revolution Night Repair New Science Activator Ampoule, a powerful yet gentle formula that’s got fermented yeast to improve elasticity and retinol, the most potent anti-aging ingredient out there.
+Two of the most popular K-beauty options are The Plant Base Time Stop Collagen Ampoule, which contains mushroom extract to stimulate collagen production, and the Acwell Licorice pH Balancing Advance Serum, a powerful yet gentle formula that’s got licorice root and antioxidants to draw in hydration and minimize fine lines.

 What are the best serums for oily skin?